Fundamental Theorem of Algebra

 When b2 - 4ac is negative, the Quadratic has Complex solutions,

-and is therefore "Irreducible"
+and so is "Irreducible"

 Example: 2x2+3x+5